-India has over 100 million adult smokers.
-The 2nd highest number of smokers in the world after China.
+Smoking and Oral Health: India has over 100 million adult smokers; the 2nd highest number of smokers in the world after China.
 The prevalence is higher in individuals older than 34 years of age compared with older age groups, and in males compared with females.
-Hence, Current smoking is more common among low-income adults compared with medium or high-income earners and increases with decreasing years of education.
-What Smoking Does To Your Oral Health, Let’s know more.
+Thus the current smoking is more common among low-income adults, when compared to medium or high-income earners and increases with decreasing years of education.

 Smoking is a major risk factor for gum diseases affecting the extent and severity of disease.
 It affects the treatment outcomes as well as long term success of implant placement.
 Therefore, It is important to understand the impact on the progression and management of the gum disease and oral health issues in patients who smoke.

 Effects on Periodontium or Gums: